Judge’s Facebook friendship with lawyer does not necessarily require recusal

 That leads us to Wolfe’s First Law of Social Media Ethics: If it’s unethical to do it in a traditional way, it’s unethical on social media too.

-Recently, the Texas Supreme Court Advisory Committee considered a proposal to write Wolfe’s First Law into the Texas Code of Judicial Conduct.
+Recently, the Social Media Subcommittee of the Texas Supreme Court Advisory Committee issued this memo.
+The subcommittee recommended writing Wolfe’s First Law into the Texas Code of Judicial Conduct.
 They didn’t refer to my law by name or anything, but the resemblance is remarkable:

-This should not be too controversial.
+This proposed rule should not be too controversial.
 The only criticism I might have is that this proposal, which merely states the obvious, may be unnecessary.
 Wolfe’s First Law is nothing if not intuitive.

 Still, I’m not saying that applying this general principle to specific cases is easy.
 Courts, bar associations, and lawyers across the country have struggled with thorny questions that arise from judges using social media.
 Let’s consider a hypothetical.